 Rio de Janeiro, Brazil’s second largest city, lies on the southern Atlantic coastline.
 Flanked by stunning mountains, white-sand beaches and lush rainforests, Rio occupies one of the most breathtaking settings of the world’s great cities.
 Rio is home to Brazil’s world-famous Carnival celebrations, where samba music and dance are enjoyed by locals and visitors alike.
 Carnival and New Year's Eve in Rio are renowned to be the most spectacular festivals in the world.
 There is always a celebration happening in Rio, whether it’s an impromptu music jam in the street, festivities at soccer matches or a weekend Samba party.
 It truly is a city full of life!

 Students will be housed in centrally located hotels in Rio and São Paulo.

 Confirmed participants will be given a suggested itinerary to book.
 Please do not make travel arrangements to and from Brazil until you receive instructions to do so.
-For winter 2012-13, we anticipate students will depart from the US on December 26, arrive in São Paulo on December 27, and travel on to Rio on December 30.
-The group will depart from Rio on January 20 and arrives back in the US on January 21.
 You need a passport to travel.
 If you do not have one or need to renew an old one, do not delay in doing so!

 Participants must be in good academic standing, with a basic understanding of dance and movement skills or a willingness to learn.
 Undergraduate and graduate students are encouraged to apply.
 A declared major, minor or strong interest in any of the following areas is suggested: Dance, Music, Theater Arts, Performing Arts, Sociology, Anthropology, African American Studies, Latin American Studies or Spanish and Portuguese.